-October 2018 • Ecommerce reports • Topic: The role of markets • by William Wright, Christian Benson & Eivind Friis Hamre
+October 2018 • Ecommerce reports • Topic: The Purpose of Finance • by William Wright, Christian Benson & Eivind Friis Hamre

 This unique report analyses the impact of capital markets on people’s everyday lives through the lens of the economy in the North West of England.
 The report shows what goes on in the City of London is far more relevant to the everyday lives of millions of people living in the region than most people in the City or the North West would expect – and we hope that it encourages the industry to think differently about its role and impact.

 New Financial is a social enterprise that relies on support from the industry to support its work.
 To purchase a copy of the report, please use the order button at the end of this page.

 If you work in government, regulation, the media or academia and would like to request a copy of the full report, please click here

 Capital markets play a vital role in channeling investment into the economy to help drive growth and prosperity.
 But to most people outside of the industry, what happens in the City of London and in the financial markets seems complex, confusing and remote.
 The further from London you go, the less relevant capital markets seem to the day-to-day functioning of the local economy and to people’s everyday lives.
 And this sense of separation has not been helped by the economic fallout in the decade since the financial crisis and the high-profile scandals in the industry.

 This report analyses that relevance and addresses one of the fundamental questions facing the banking and finance industry today: why should MPs, policymakers and individuals around the country care about the capital markets?